FlorisSchippers/stageverslag-wordpress/README.md

 # stageverslag-wordpress #
 ## What is this repository? ##

-Wordpress API voor mijn stageverslag
+Wordpress-powered API for the stageverslag-react repository

 ## Tools & Technologies ##